aerian-studios/ignite-typescript-boilerplate/readme.md

 ### Storybook

 [Storybook](https://storybook.js.org/) has been setup to show off components in the different states.
 Storybook is a great way to develop and test components outside of use in your app.
 Simply run `npm run storybook` to get started.
-All stores are contained in the `*.story.js` files along side the components.
+All stores are contained in the `*.story.tsx` files along side the components.

 ### Themes

 Styling themes used throughout your app styles.

-* `ApplicationStyles.js` - app-wide styles
+* `ApplicationStyles.ts` - app-wide styles
-* `Colors.js` - defined colors for your app
+* `Colors.ts` - defined colors for your app
-* `Fonts.js` - defined fonts for your app
+* `Fonts.ts` - defined fonts for your app
-* `Images.js` - loads and caches images used in your app
+* `Images.ts` - loads and caches images used in your app
-* `Metrics.js` - useful measurements of things like navBarHeight
+* `Metrics.ts` - useful measurements of things like navBarHeight

 ### Config

 Initialize and configure things here.

-* `AppConfig.js` - simple React Native configuration here
+* `AppConfig.ts` - simple React Native configuration here
 * `DebugConfig.js` - define how you want your debug environment to act
-* `ReactotronConfig.js` - configures [Reactotron](https://github.com/infinitered/reactotron) in your project (Note: this [will be extracted](https://github.com/infinitered/ignite/issues/779) into a plugin in the future)
+* `ReactotronConfig.ts` - configures [Reactotron](https://github.com/infinitered/reactotron) in your project (Note: this [will be extracted](https://github.com/infinitered/ignite/issues/779) into a plugin in the future)
-* `ReduxPersist.js` - configures Redux Persist (Note: this [will be extracted](https://github.com/infinitered/ignite/issues/780) into a plugin in the future)
+* `ReduxPersist.ts` - configures Redux Persist (Note: this [will be extracted](https://github.com/infinitered/ignite/issues/780) into a plugin in the future)

 ### Fixtures

 Contains json files that mimic API responses for quicker development.
-These are used by the `Services/FixtureApi.js` object to mock API responses.
+These are used by the `Services/FixtureApi.ts` object to mock API responses.

 ### Redux, Sagas